sprestage/sprestage.github.io-personal-notes/ocp_dev_notes.md

 **Wednesday I**
 - ON-2109, PR is reviewed and approved.
 I'd like to make a couple recommended refactors, but could merge anytime.
-- ON-2131, BLOCKED - How now to answer the question "Did this delivery succeed?"

-This ticket came out of Friday's conversation with Darren on delayed delivery challenge being solved by ON-2109.
+- ON-2131, This ticket came out of Friday's conversation with Darren on delayed delivery challenge being solved by ON-2109.
 This one is for the 25 signatures for the "PH Summit 2022" campaign.

 History, if needed:
 Speaking with Darren, this is one of the campaigns that Turo wanted to schedule delivery on.
 Since we couldn’t have that ready quickly and there were only 25 planned signers who gave their permission for a delayed signing and for OCP to create duplicate campaigns in the account in order to diagnose and get these out.
 Friday, Jun 17